stfc/PSyclone/doc/developer_guide/developers.rst

 Any unsupported nodes will then be ignored and their children will be called in the order that they appear in the tree.

-There is currently one case where there is not a direct mapping between the name of the PSyIR class and the name of the method being called - the `Return` class.
-The `Return` class calls the `return_node` method.
-The reason for this is to avoid a name clash with the associated Python keyword.

 PSyIR nodes might not be direct subclasses of `Node`.
 For example, `GOKernelSchedule` subclasses `KernelSchedule` which subclasses `Schedule` which subclasses `Node`.
-This can cause a problem as a back-end would need to have a different method for each class e.g. both a `gokernelschedule` and a `kernelschedule` method, even if the required behaviour is the same.
+This can cause a problem as a back-end would need to have a different method for each class e.g. both a `gokernelschedule_node` and a `kernelschedule_node` method, even if the required behaviour is the same.
 Even worse, expecting someone to have to implement a new method in all back-ends when they subclass a node (if they don't require the back-end output to change) is overly restrictive.

-To get round the above problem, if the attempt to call a method with the name of the PSyIR class fails, then the `PSyIRVisitor` will subsequently call the method name of its parent.
+To get round the above problem, if the attempt to call a method with the name of the PSyIR class (with `_node` appended) fails, then the `PSyIRVisitor` will subsequently call the method name of its parent (with `_node` appended).
 This will continue with the `PSyIRVisitor` working its way through the class hierarchy in method resolution order until it is successful (or fails for all names and raises an exception).

 This implementation gives the behaviour one would expect from standard inheritance rules.
-For example, if a `kernelschedule` method is implemented in the back-end and a `GOKernelSchedule` is found then a `gokernelschedule` method is first tried which fails, then a `kernelschedule` method is called which succeeds.
-Therefore all subclasses of `KernelSchedule` will call the `kernelschedule` method (if their particular specialisation has not been added).
+For example, if a `kernelschedule_node` method is implemented in the back-end and a `GOKernelSchedule` is found then a `gokernelschedule_node` method is first tried which fails, then a `kernelschedule_node` method is called which succeeds.
+Therefore all subclasses of `KernelSchedule` will call the `kernelschedule_node` method (if their particular specialisation has not been added).

 One example of the power of this approach makes use of the fact that all PSyIR nodes have `Node` as a parent class.
 Therefore, some base